Last year, Dee a vibrant, charming grandmother from Bournemouth was diagnosed with terminal cancer – this is her story.

 “I’m determined to live life to the full.
 I feel it’s very important that even if people are ill we can still make an effort to feel and look good if we want to.
 Simone has helped me to do this and I would recommend her to anyone.”

-If you are experiencing cancer hair loss and need support, please book a free consultation with our specialists in a comfortable and friendly environment at our hair loss clinics in Bournemouth, Reading or London.
+If you are experiencing cancer hair loss and need support, please book a free consultation with our specialists in a comfortable and friendly environment at our hair loss clinic in Bournemouth.
 Get in touch to find out more.